Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 - HMRC was satisfied that these conditions were not being abused

-The exception to this rule was that if a UK resident used telecommunications services outside the EU under such an account with a UK provider, those services were outside the scope of UK VAT, provided that evidence was retained to substantiate the element of use and enjoyment that occured outside the EU.
+The exception to this rule was that if a UK resident used telecommunications services outside the EU under such an account with a UK provider, those services were outside the scope of UK VAT, provided that evidence was retained to substantiate the element of use and enjoyment that occurred outside the UK.

 13.4 Telecommunications services supplied from 1 November 2017